RN/LVN- Charge Nurse - Loyalton Skilled Nursing Facility

 We have a position available for a RN or LVN charge nurse at the Loyalton skilled nursing facility.
-There are 2 full time, benefited positions available.
-1 night shift and 1 day shift position.
+This is a full time, benefited position.
+We are looking to fill1 night shift and 1 day shift position.
+Come join our team!

 The RN or LVN assesses, plans, and implements the nursing care of residents within the skilled nursing setting.
 Responsible for ensuring continuing of care of the residents between shifts by providing direct care as well as supervising the care given by the C.N.A.s and supportive staff members.
 The RN/LVN participates in resident and family teaching while maintaining a role as resident advocate with focus on the facility’s mission.

 - Assesses the residents on admission and on a weekly basis as well as when conditions change.
 Documents appropriately including Minimum Data Sets.